oqtane/oqtane.docs/src/pages/manuals/admin/content-management/module-management.md

 # Module Management

 Modules are a key feature of Oqtane, allowing you to insert a diverse array of components into your web pages.
 With a variety of modules available, you can customize your site extensively.
-Administrators have the ability to download new modules or upload custom modules to the marketplace, which can be accessed via the admin dashboard's [Module Management feature](../modules/index.md).
+Administrators have the ability to download new modules or upload custom modules to the marketplace, which can be accessed via the `Host` user **Admin Dashboard's** [Module Management feature](../../admin/host-management/module-management.md).

 ## Accessing Module Management